Company Constitution in Singapore: What It is and How to Draft One

 Finally, keep in mind that all clauses in the constitution (especially the custom ones that you’ve added yourself) must be in line with current legal and regulatory compliance requirements.

-For peace of mind, you may wish to engage a lawyer to customise your company’s constitution to suit your specific needs.
+For peace of mind, you may wish to engage a professional corporate secretary to customise your company’s constitution to suit your specific needs.

 2. Register Your Company Constitution